Close

 Scan your website for malware

-An external malware scanner will check your site for malware as it appears to a site visitor.
-However, a server-side, or offline, malware scan can deeply review the source code for your site.
+Use an external malware scanner to check your site for malware as it appears to a site visitor.

 Your budget and business needs will determine the scan you choose. (some web hosting companies will automatically scan your server-side code for malware)